golangci/golangci-lint/docs/content/docs/contributing/website.md

 We use templates like `{.SomeField}` inside our `md` files.

-There templates are expanded by running `make website_expand_templates` in the root of the repository.
+These templates are expanded by running `make website_expand_templates` in the root of the repository.
 It runs script `scripts/website/expand_templates/` that rewrites `md` files with replaced templates.

 ## Hosting

-We use GitHub Pages as static website hosting and CD.
+We use GitHub Pages for static website hosting and CD.

 GitHub deploys the website to production after merging anything to a `main` branch.